ravinayag/fabric-samples-explained/README.md

 Ensure all prerequesties are completed, if not refer this [Download_script](https://github.com/ravinayag/Hyperledger/blob/master/download_hlf.sh) and [prereq_script](https://github.com/ravinayag/Hyperledger/blob/master/prereqs_hlfv14.sh)

+Note : The Recent Fabric samples masters, chaincode_example02 is not availble, Hence i update this folder here. you have to copy this folder under fabric-samples/chaincode folder.

 Here is the Network Diagram for the fabric ![Networkdiag](network.png)

 ####  1, Create folder name called newnet under fabric-samples folder and move as your working dir.